 “Every problem has its own story.
 By adapting what we learn from past experiences to fresh, innovative ideas, we can devise a successful approach to our problem solving.”

 For 35 years, Robert has specialized in insurance recovery on behalf of policyholders.
-As Chair of the Insurance Recovery group and a member of the firm’s Litigation practice, Robert litigates complex disputes against insurance companies on behalf of corporations seeking coverage for all manner of claims involving every form of risk and exposure such as those arising out of products, securities, directors & officers, energy, automotive, financial institutions, medical devices and health, among others.
+As Chair of the Insurance Recovery group and a member of the firm’s Litigation and Appellate practices, Robert litigates complex disputes against insurance companies on behalf of corporations seeking coverage for all manner of claims involving every form of risk and exposure such as those arising out of products, securities, directors & officers, energy, automotive, financial institutions, medical devices and health, among others.

 Robert has successfully argued precedent-setting appeals in the second, third, and fourth U.S. Courts of Appeals, as well as the California Court of Appeal, San Francisco Division.
 Among other noteworthy representations, in MBIA, Inc. v Federal Ins.
 Co., 652 Fed.
 3rd 152 (2nd Cir.
 2011), Robert obtained a sweeping first impression decision requiring insurance companies to pay defense costs from the initiation of government investigations before suit was filed.
 This decision allowed companies to access vast amounts of insurance that routinely are contested by the insurance industry.
 The MBIA decision also granted coverage for Special Litigation Counsel, a cost incurred in the defense of derivative actions that insurance companies also regularly contest.
 Robert also led a team on behalf of International Paper Company through a series of trials, mediations and arbitrations that recouped nearly $1 billion in costs including damages, class counsel fees, notice programs and administrative costs.
 Robert’s team also achieved a $90mm verdict against the primary insurance company that failed to defend International Paper in bad faith.
 The International Paper Company underlying litigation began as a potentially ruinous last of its kind “drive-by” class certification in which Robert initially led a court-mandated mediation that settled the dispute prior to the resolution of the coverage litigation.